 Australiaís Constitution was enacted by menís legislatures from which women were prohibited, no women spoke to or voted on itís enactment.
 The Constitution

-enables two menís legislatures, legislatures men granted themselves, to which women have been admitted with male permission, and no womenís legislature, blatant
+enables two menís legislatures, legislatures men granted themselves, to which women are admitted with male consent, and no womenís legislature, blatant

 misogynist Victorian era discrimination totally out of context with the modern world.
-In 1902 women were enfranchised as the property of men because their
+In 1902, women were enfranchised in legislation under the sexist terms of the Constitution

 you agree to amend the Constitution to enable equal rights between women and menĒ.